 Financial Literacy Modules - AEA PD Online has created a series of online modules dedicated to growing teacher knowledge around financial literacy issues.
 They have created modules around an introduction to financial literacy, banking, savings, and payment types.
 Teachers can use their normal AEA login in order to access these modules.
-If teachers take all of the modules they can sign up to receive license renewal credit.
+If teachers complete every module, they can sign up to receive license renewal credit.

-Iowa College Access Network (ICAN) - An organization dedicated to helping high school students and their parents learn about saving for college, and offers opportunities to sponsor financial planning guides, resources and meetings.
+Iowa College Access Network (ICAN) - An organization dedicated to helping high school students and their parents learn about saving for college and offering opportunities to sponsor financial planning guides, resources, and meetings.

 Iowa Jump$tart Coalition - A coalition of organizations that promote financial literacy in Iowa.
 It offers options to sponsor a Personal Financial Literacy Conference each July and Money Smart Week activities each April.

 Iowa Student Loan - Offers a variety of tools and resources to help students prepare for the cost of college, including ROCI, an online tutorial that allows students to compare various types of jobs and their associated starting salaries, and the Student Loan Game Plan to help students learn how to manage college expenses.